tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_templates.md

 last-modified: 2021-02-15
 ---

 You can use two templates for the metrics described in this [Metrics and measurement section](docapis_metrics_and_measurement.html).
-These templates were designed to work with Google Docs / Microsoft Word and Google Spreadsheets / Microsoft Excel.
+These templates were designed to work with Google Docs / Microsoft Word and Google Sheets / Microsoft Excel.
 The purpose of the coc template is for narrative/qualitative assessments, while the spreadsheet template is to more easily calculate the scores.

 ## Using the doc templates for narrative assessments